 High resolution imagery is an effective method for systematic documentation of marine debris.

 The utility of imagery for coastal resource management is limited by its accessibility (large data volumes, high-performance computing, advanced technical expertise).

 Technical expertise in machine learning and developing suitable training data are the main constraints to solving this problem.
 The solution will require interdisciplinary collaboration with expertise in remote sensing, photogrammetry, GIS, computer vision, and marine debris.

-1) Funding for cloud computing resources and hosting web apps; 2) Labor for reviewing image annotations; 3) Social media expertise for increasing and incentivizing participation in citizen science; 4) Funding for future aerial surveys to produce new ortho-imagery
+: None [Project inception:] 1) Funding for cloud computing resources and hosting web apps; 2) Expertise in Microsoft Azure; 3) Labor for reviewing image annotations; 4) Social media expertise for increasing and incentivizing participation in citizen science; 5) Funding for future aerial surveys to produce new ortho-imagery